calebdow/open-sdg/docs/metadata-format.md

 | graph_type                          | One of `line` or `bar`     |
 | graph_title                         | The title to be shown on the graph |

-# Non-Standard Information
+# Non-standard information

 In the Prose editor, you can add free Markdown text in the same file as the metadata.
-This is the `edit` section in prose and is part of the metadata.
+This is the `edit` section in Prose and is part of the metadata.
 In the raw .md file this is the content underneath the yaml header.
 You can add any content you like in this section and the content will be converted to html and placed above the graph near the top of the screen.

 A guide to writing [Markdown is here](https://guides.github.com/features/mastering-markdown/) and you can write your own tables, lists, links, headings, and so on.
 This is a useful place to add information about an indicator that doesn't fit in with the rest of the metadata.